What Is Vertical Farming?

 - Increased growing area – Enables cost effective farming and provides nearly 8 times more productivity.

-- Maximum crop yield – Irrespective of other geographic factors this technique gives maximum yield.
+- Maximum crop yield – Irrespective of other geographic factors Vertical Farming technique gives maximum yield.

 - A wide range of crops – Growth of crop are maintained by an intensive database which enables them to grow a wide range of crops such as Baby spinach, Baby rocket, Basil, Tatsoi, Leaf lettuce.